semaphoreci/docs/artifact-cli-reference_5d5140490428631e94f93ff6.md

 - `--destination`(`-d`) - This flag can be used to specify a path to which artifact is downloaded path the Semaphore job environment.
 Example: `artifact pull project releases/my-artifact-v3.tar --destination my-artifact.tar`
-- `--force`(`-f`) - Use this option to overwrite a file or directory within Semaphore job environment in case it was occupied before the command execution.
+- `--force`(`-f`) - Use this option to overwrite a file or directory within Semaphore job environment.

 ### Deleting Artifact